MikeFloresca/MikeFloresca.github.io/Readme.md

 # mikefloresca.github.io

+*Hi my name is Mike, follow me on my journey on learning how to code*

 ## **Growth Mindset**

 I believe growth mindset is the idea that you can learn and develop abilities with effort and persistince.